Kokkonut/prework-study-guide/assets/notes-js.md

     |=      x |= y      x = x | y
     **=     x **= y     x = x ** y

+### Numbers

+JavaScript Numbers are Always 64-bit Floating Point

+#### Integer Precision
+Integers (numbers without a period or exponent notation) are accurate up to 15 digits.

+The maximum number of decimals is 17.

+#### Floating Precision

+Floating point arithmetic is not always 100% accurate:

+    let x = 0.2 + 0.1; // 0.2 + 0.1 = 0.30000000000000004

+To solve the problem above, it helps to multiply and divide:
+    let x = (0.2 * 10 + 0.1 * 10) / 10; // 0.2 + 0.1 = 0.3

+### Adding Numbers and Strings
+If you add two numbers, the result will be a number:

+If you add two strings, the result will be a string concatenation:

+If you add a number and a string, the result will be a string concatenation:

+If you add a string and a number, the result will be a string concatenation:

+### Numeric Strings
+JavaScript strings can have numeric content:

+JavaScript will try to convert strings to numbers in all numeric operations:

+    let x = "100";
+    let y = "10";
+    let z = x - y; //This works as does / *, + DOESNT JS uses + operator to concatenate strings

+### NaN - Not a number

+### JavaScript Numbers as Objects

+Normally JavaScript numbers are primitive values created from literals

+    let x = 123;

+But numbers can also be defined as objects with the keyword `new`:
+    let y = new Number(123);

+### Comparison Operators

+    ===	    Strict equality	    Tests whether the left and right values are identical to one another	    5 === 2 + 4 !==	    Strict-non-equality	    Tests whether the left and right values are not identical to one another	    5 !== 2 + 3
+    <	    Less than	    Tests whether the left value is smaller than the right one.
+10 < 6
+    >	    Greater than	    Tests whether the left value is greater than the right one.
+10 > 20
+    <=	    Less than or equal to	    Tests whether the left value is smaller than or equal to the right one.
+3 <= 2
+    >=	    Greater than or equal to	    Tests whether the left value is greater than or equal to the right one.
+5 >= 4
 ## The Concept of Data Types

 when adding a number to a string, JS with treat the number as a string.